Generate a project-specific RDF Schema

 A project is allowed to only:

-• create new concepts
+• create a new project-specific concept

-• add composedOfs to these new concepts
+• add project-specific composedOfs to it

-2.1 Add a new concept
+2.1 Add a new project-specific concept

 A project can decide to add a new concept to their dataset.
 A concept is an idea or notion that represents, in the context of SPHN, clinical-, health- and genomic-related elements.
 A concept here can be compared to the notion of “class” in other fields.

-• IRI: the versioned IRI ending with the concept name in UpperCase convention
+• IRI: the versioned IRI ending with the concept name in UpperCase convention (it must point to the latest version of the project-specific schema)

 • general description: provide the general description of the concept which will be used in the RDF schema

-• contextualized concept name: provide the contextualized description of the concept in the particular context it is used
+• contextualized concept name: provide the contextualized description of the concept in the particular context it is used (this information is not carried on the RDF schema)

-• contextualized concept description: provide the contextualized description of the concept explaining its meaning in the particular context it is used
+• contextualized concept description: provide the contextualized description of the concept explaining its meaning in the particular context it is used (this information is not carried on the RDF schema)

 • parent: provide the general concept name of the parent with the following notation: <prefix>:<ConceptName>